ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 use one or several databases specific to your development.

-8.9.3 Remove Hints term 1 … term n : ident 1 … ident m
+8.9.3 Remove Hints @term … @term n : ident 1 … ident m
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This command removes the hints associated to terms term 1 …term n in
+This command removes the hints associated to @terms @term …@term n in
 databases ident 1 … ident m .